GfellerLab/SuperCell/README.md

 SC <- SCimplify(GE,  # gene expression matrix
                 k.knn = 5, # number of nearest neighbors to build kNN network
                 gamma = gamma, # graining level
-                n.var.genes = 1000) # number of the top variable genes to use for dimentionality reduction
+                n.var.genes = 1000, # number of the top variable genes to use for dimentionality reduction directed = FALSE # whether knn graph should be computed as a directed one )

 # plot super-cell network
 supercell_plot(SC$graph.supercells, # network